What Is Equanimity in Buddhism? How to Stay Present Without Shutting Down

 The Feeling People Confuse with Not Caring

 Equanimity has a reputation problem.
-Say the word out loud and most people picture a monk sitting motionless on a mountain, unbothered by everything, connected to nothing.
+Say the word out loud and many people picture a monk sitting on a mountain, untouched by everything and connected to nothing.
 It sounds like the emotional equivalent of turning the volume all the way down.

 This misunderstanding is not random.
 English does a poor job with the concept.
 "Equanimity" shares a Latin root with "equal," which suggests making everything the same, flattening the highs and the lows into one gray line.
 But the Pali word, upekkha, comes from a root meaning "to look over" or "to see with perspective."
 It is closer to having a wide-angle lens than to having no lens at all.

-Here is the distinction that changes everything: a detached person at a funeral feels nothing.
+Here is the distinction that changes everything: a detached person at a funeral goes numb.
 An equanimous person feels the grief fully, lets it move through the body, and is not shattered by it.
 One has shut down.
-The other has opened up so completely that no single emotion can hijack the whole system.
+The other remains open enough that no single emotion can hijack the whole system.

 Why Compassion Alone Burns You Out